AVSystem/developer-zone/docs/Interoperability_tests_guide/Using_API_Jenkins_integration.md

 Follow the guide below to learn how to configure the integration, run tests and summarize your test execution using these tools.

 !!! note
     The following instruction is based on integration with Jenkins.
-To integrate with GitLab, you can follow the same steps, but with slight adjustments - see the ................................ section.
+To integrate with GitLab, you can follow the same steps, but with slight adjustments - for details, please see subsection on [GitLab](#gitlab).

 ## Prerequisites